 Mystery Ranch Beartooth 80 Frame

 The Mystery Ranch Beartooth 80 is equipped with a bomb-proof, carbon fiber Guide Lite MT frame wrapped in 500D Lite Plus fabric.
 The Guide Lite MT frame offers a unique blend of flexibility and rigidity.
-There is actually a lot of lateral flexibility in the Guide Lite MT frame, but a very little vertical rigidity.
+There is actually a lot of lateral flexibility in the Guide Lite MT frame while still giving you robust vertical rigidity.
 This allows the pack to flex with you as you move and bend, but it doesn’t flex vertically when the pack is loaded down with a lot of weight.
 It performed extremely well for me with both light and heavy loads until I got over 80 pounds.

 The frame flexes a fair amount when cinching down a hind quarter of an elk (or half an elk) and flexes horizontally, but once the load is strapped on, there isn’t any noticeable vertical flex which gives you a very comfortable ride with a heavy load.

 One of the things that I didn’t care for with the Guide Lite frame was that there wasn’t a great way to secure a sand bag for training hikes.
 The integrated load shelf sits too low on the frame to keep a small sand bag from dropping below the hip belt, so I had to use the straps on the bag to cinch down the sand bag for my training hikes.

 I could have picked up a backstrap attachment for these heavy pack training hikes, but it has the same issue.
 The load shelf attaches near the bottom of the frame rather than a quarter or third of the ways up from the bottom.
 A higher position would help keep those heavy loads from wanting to drop below the hip belt, which causes the pack to become uncomfortable.